wibmo/wibmo-3ds-20-sdk/README.md

 # Wibmo3ds SDK
-The SDK is designed as per the specification of EMV 3-D Secure Protocol and Core Functions Specification version 2.1.0
+The SDK is designed as per the specification of EMVCO 3-D Secure Protocol and Core Functions Specification version 2.1.0

-You need an license key from Wibmo Inc. to use the SDK in your apps.
+**You need an license key from Wibmo Inc. to use the SDK in your apps.**

 Contact us at [ios@wibmo.com](ios@wibmo.com) for obtaining license key.

-Wibmo3ds SDK is certified by EMVCO which can be found at [EMVCO Certification](https://www.emvco.com/wp-content/uploads/approved_products/uploaded/loa/3DS_LOA_SDK_WIBM_020100_00128_23Apr19.pdf)
+Wibmo3ds SDK is certified by EMVCO which can be found at _[EMVCO Certification](https://www.emvco.com/wp-content/uploads/approved_products/uploaded/loa/3DS_LOA_SDK_WIBM_020100_00128_23Apr19.pdf)_

 ## Integration
 Steps to integrate the Wibmo3ds SDK with your iOS application.